Jellyjones-pixel/MbithiBlog_Portfolio/README.md

 Blog App.
-# KimutBlog
+# MbithiBlog

-KimutBlog is a web application for blogging, built using PHP and MySQL.
+MbithiBlog is a web application for blogging, built using PHP and MySQL.

 ## Overview

-KimutBlog provides a platform for users to create and manage their blogs.
+MbithiBlog provides a platform for users to create and manage their blogs.
 It offers features such as:

 - User authentication: Register and log in securely.
 - Create and edit blog posts: Share your thoughts and experiences with the world.